RedHoven/pedestrian-detection/roadmap.md

 - literature review -> find sota architecture + some clever modification
 - train a phat model / fine-tunning
 - RQs [choose 3 from below]
+    - using a buffer between pre-trained model parts
     - visuaizing layers
     - in the wild + weather + lighting + inside / outside built up area
     - racial bias
     - transfer learning
+        - people on the road -> people in other setting
+        - people -> road signs
     - adversarial attacks
 - web blog on GitHub